tisfeng/Raycast-Easydict/README.md

 `Easydict` is an easy dictionary, for looking up words or translate text in an easy way.
 Use it out of the box, automatically recognize the input text language, support Youdao dictionary, **MacOS system translate**, Baidu, Tencent, Youdao and Caiyun translation API.

-If you like this extension, please give a [Star](https://github.com/tisfeng/Raycast-Easydict) ⭐️, thanks!

 ![easydict-1](https://i.imgur.com/YYlIqTS.jpg)

 ## Features